Commodities

 Commodity prices, like the prices of everything else, depends on supply and demand.
 Increased demand and lower supply increases prices, and vice versa.
 And because the supply-demand equilibrium for any commodity continually changes, so does its price.

 The prices of many commodities are also affected by the season, especially agricultural products.
 For instance, corn usually peaks in March and April before the growing season, and reaches a low in September and October, after all the crop has been harvested.
 Seasonality is caused not only be the weather, but also by varying seasonal demands.
-For instance, crude oil prices tend to rise in the summer because of increased driving for vacations, while natural gas peaks in the winter since its main use is to heat homes.
+For instance, crude oil prices often rise in the summer because of increased driving for vacations, while natural gas peaks in the winter since its main use is to heat homes.

 Commodities are a natural hedge against bad economic times.
 Since most commodities are necessities, especially agricultural products and energy, their demand, and therefore their prices, remain buoyant even when the economy sours — in other words, their prices are inelastic at the lower end of the demand curve.